Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Two-body relative distance operator

+Hence the knowledge of the operator $G$ is needed for calculating both, the two-body mass and distance operators.

+At this point no assumption that semiclassical approximation is valid has been made.
+If Eq. (\ref{EN}) is valid then, as follows from Eq. (\ref{D2B}), in first order in $1/R^2$ ${\bf D}^2=16E_1^2E_2^2R^2r^2$ where $r=|{\bf r}|$.
+In particular, in the nonrelativistic approximation ${\bf D}^2=16m_1^2m_2^2R^2r^2$, i.e. ${\bf D}^2$ is proportional to $r^2$ what justifies treating ${\bf D}$ as a dS analog of the relative distance operator.

 By analogy with standard theory, we can consider the two-body system in its c.m. frame.
 Since we choose ${\bf B}+{\bf J}$ as the dS analog of momentum, the c.m. frame can be defined by the condition ${\bf B}_1+{\bf J}_2+{\bf B}_2+{\bf J}_2=0$.
 Therefore, as follows from Eq. (\ref{28}), $n_1=n_2$.
 This is an analog of the condition that the magnitudes of particle momenta in the c.m. frame are the same.
 Another simplification can be achieved if the position of particle 2 is chosen as the origin.
-Then ${\bf J}_2=0$, ${\bf J}_1=({\bf r}_{\bot}\times {\bf B}_1)/2R$, $B_2=2n_2$ and Eq. (\ref{GB}) has a much simpler form:
+Then ${\bf J}_2=0$, ${\bf J}_1=({\bf r}_{\bot}\times {\bf B}_1)/2R$, $B_2=2n_2$.
+In quantum theory these relations can be only approximate if semiclassical approximation is valid.
+Then, as follows from Eqs. (\ref{vectorFG}) and (\ref{roper}), the expression for $G$ in Eq. (\ref{twobodyF}) has a much simpler form: